cswithen/2108-FSA-AsyncWeek/README.md

 - Color:

   - [myColor.space][color-space]: Enter in one color to get a multitude of color combinations.
+  - [adobe Color][adobe-color]: Explore based on keywords to get some color palettes that have been created, as well as create your own!
+  - [coolors.co][coolors]: Generate or browse beautiful color combinations for your designs.

 - UI / UX:

+  - [FlowMapp][flow-mapp]: Great central resource for a bunch of guidelines for web design
+  - [Chrome's Accessibility Tools][chrome-accessibility]: A collection of tools you can use in your browser to look at how your website is setup for accessibility.
   - [GoodUI][good-ui]: Collection of tested UIs, great for looking at best practices; be sure to navigate to the 'leaks' page as most everything else is behind a paywall.
   - [Flat Icon][flat-icon]: Icon repository to use on your projects; includes colored icons.
   - [Noun Project][noun-project] : Another Icon repository, mainly black and white colors.